 Crazy Horse Memorial is in the Black Hills of southwestern South Dakota in the United States.
 The entrance along US Highway 16/385 (the Crazy Horse Memorial Highway) is 9 miles south of Hill City, SD and 4 miles north of Custer, SD.
 (Coordinates +43.820279, -103.640092)

 Crazy Horse Memorial is 17 miles southwest of Mount Rushmore National Memorial and 46 miles southwest of Rapid City Regional Airport.
 (See Google map)

-Admission is always free of charge for Native Americans, military personnel with active-duty ID, Boy Scout and Girl Scout troops in uniform, and Custer County, SD residents.
+Admission is always free of charge for Native Americans, Crazy Horse Memorial Storytellers (our donors), Military Personnel with Active-Duty ID, Boy Scout and Girl Scout troops in uniform, and Custer County Residents.

 Call group sales (605) 673-4681

 On weekends from mid-October through mid-June, the admission fee is waived with three cans of food per person (or a comparable cash donation) for the KOTA Care & Share Food Drive to benefit people served by the Feeding South Dakota Food Bank.

 For Memorial and Labor Day holiday weekend open houses, the admission fee is waived with three cans of food per person (or a comparable cash donation) for the KOTA Care & Share Food Drive to benefit people served by the Feeding South Dakota Food Bank.There are several occasions throughout the year which offer waived admission fees in exchange for Food Bank contributions.
 For details, please view our Special Events listings.
 Through the generous donations of food from visitors, Crazy Horse Memorial Foundation is a significant contributor to the Food Bank.